KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies/README.md

    CSV file decimal delimiter (default .).
 ```

+### Output

+After running the command, the pipeline returns an "energy.csv" or "power.csv" file containing the following four columns:
+* index: time information
+* y: values of the original time series
+* anomalies: labels (0 for unchanged original values and the labels 1, 2, 31, 32, 4 for inserted anomalies of the different types)
+* y_hat: values of the time series containing synthetic anomalies
 ## Funding

 This project is supported by the Helmholtz Association’s Initiative and Networking Fund through Helmholtz AI, by the Helmholtz Association under the Program “Energy System Design”, and by the German Research Foundation (DFG) Research Training Group 2153 "Energy Status Data: Informatics Methods for its Collection, Analysis and Exploitation".